ECP-WarpX/impactx/docs/source/usage/python.rst

       Access the elements in the accelerator lattice.
       See :py:mod:`impactx.elements` for lattice elements.

-   .. py:property:: turns
+   .. py:property:: periods

-      The number of turns through the lattice.
+      The number of periods to repeat the lattice.
       Note: this does not check if the lattice is periodic.

    .. py:property:: abort_on_warning_threshold